cybertraining-dsc/fa20-523-326/project/project.md

 - [ ] fig 1. introduce second image with piechart by country
 - [ ] fig 3. introduce second image that sorts it by number / population. explain why this coudl be important or not
+- [ ] section 4 starts with: This is a simple modelling method, iT does not say what *This* is

 [![Check Report](https://github.com/cybertraining-dsc/fa20-523-326/workflows/Check%20Report/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-326/actions)